AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 }
 ```

 The `success` field indicates whether the task was executed successfully.
-If successful, there will also be the same `actions`, `image_id`, `image_url` fields, which are the same as the return results mentioned above, and additionally, there is a `task_id` to identify the task, allowing for the association of the Webhook result with the initial API request.
+If successful, there will also be the same `actions`, `image_id`, and `image_url` fields, which are the same as the return results mentioned above.
+Additionally, there is a `task_id` to identify the task, allowing for the association of the Webhook result with the initial API request.

 If the image generation fails, the Webhook URL will receive content similar to the following: